Cecil Hills

 The level of residential development activity in Cecil Hills is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Cecil Hills has seen approximately 4 new homes approved annually.
-Between FY-21 and FY-25, around 22 homes were approved, with 1 so far in FY-26.
-This level is significantly less than Greater Sydney's activity.
+AreaSearch analysis of ABS building approval numbers indicates Cecil Hills has seen approximately 4 new homes approved annually.
+Between Financial Year 21 (FY-21) and FY-25, about 22 homes were approved, with 1 more in FY-26 so far.
+This suggests new supply is likely keeping pace with demand due to population decline, offering buyers good choice.

-The location has approximately 1245 people per dwelling approval, indicating an established market.
-Future projections estimate Cecil Hills will add 717 residents by 2041, suggesting current development rates may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+This marks a significant shift from existing housing patterns (currently 95.0% houses), suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
+Cecil Hills has approximately 1245 people per dwelling approval, indicating an established market.
+Future projections show Cecil Hills adding 714 residents by 2041 (from the latest AreaSearch quarterly estimate).
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development